Active development macOS (Apple Silicon) · Linux x64 · Windows x64

 § 01 — Manifesto

 You ship code from one keyboard, not seventeen tabs.
 BeardGit is built on a simple premise: everything you touch to release a change should live in one app.
-Your commit graph.
-Your branches.
-Your staging.
-Your pull requests and merge requests on GitHub and GitLab.
-Your CI pipelines and deploy jobs.
-Your issues, labels, and releases.
-Your terminals.
-Your AI agents.
-Close the browser tabs.
-Close the other clients.
-BeardGit is the one window you keep open.
+Graph.
+Branches.
+Staging.
+PRs & MRs on GitHub and GitLab.
+CI.
+Issues.
+Releases.
+Terminals.
+AI agents.
+Your API requests, committed next to the code.
+Your repo files, edited in place.
+Close the other clients — BeardGit is the one window you keep open.

 Everything you do, in one place.